 Website Visitors / Leads = # Visitors Needed For Single Lead

 We know that you need to generate 200 leads in order to acquire 20 new customers who will produce an extra $100,000 for your company.
 We also know that you typically need about 25 website visitors on average to generate a single lead.

 To determine how many visitors you need to produce $100,000 for your business, you’ll simply multiply the 25 website visitors by 200 leads.
 By doing this, you’ll find that you need 5000 additional website visitors over the course of the year (or roughly 416 more visitors each month) to generate 200 additional leads.
 Out of these 200 leads, about 20 will become customers.
 These 20 customers will contribute about $5,000 in additional revenue each, putting you at your goal of an additional $100,000 in revenue.

 And that’s it—you’ve successfully calculated how much website traffic you need to hit your revenue goals!

 Crunching some numbers to determine the appropriate website traffic targets for your business is only the very beginning of your planning process.

-After identifying how many website visitors you need, you’ll want to create SMART marketing goals outlining the specific steps that your team is going to take to get you there.
+After identifying how many website visitors you need, you’ll want to set marketing goals by using our SMART marketing goals template to outline the specific steps that your marketing team is going to take to get you there.
 To boost website traffic, you’ll likely want to zero in on your content marketing strategy and technical SEO efforts to maximize your visibility in search results.
 Of course, you’ll also want to consistently measure your progress toward your goals and adjust your strategy as needed.

 By setting and tracking specific goals for your website marketing efforts, you’ll be able to make more data-driven decisions and increase your likelihood of success.